Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Reserves during Covid

 Due to the pandemic, we cannot offer our Reserve materials in the same way as usual.
 All materials will still be accessible to both faculty and students, just in a different way.
-Faculty will have the opportunity to request course materials to be scanned and put onto a password protected libguide.
-Students will be able to request digitization for anything Reserve item needed.
+Faculty will have the opportunity to request course materials to be scanned and put onto a password protected LibGuide.
+Students will be able to request digitization for any Reserve item needed.
 We will follow copyright and fair use policies.
 Please see the appropriate section below.

 - Reserves can be submitted in the same manner they previously were